 Dodd first paddled the Boundary Waters in 1964, one month before it gained official designation as a Wilderness area.
 Retired after 30 years working as a Chartered Financial Analyst, Dodd has served on multiple boards, including The Quetico Superior Foundation and Friends of the Boundary Waters Wilderness, at times serving as treasurer for both.
-Since 1996, he and his family have owned a cabin on Little Long Lake and all of his children have been campers at a Y camp near the Boundary Waters.
+For the last 19 years he and his family have owned a cabin on Little Long Lake and all of his children have been campers at a Y camp near the Boundary Waters.